 Kristin and I are blessed with two wonderful children.
 Our son Joshua Caleb Herring was born in March 2009 and our daughter Amelia Elizabeth Herring in September 2011.

 Our children are bright, active, and fun loving, and I couldn’t be prouder of them.
 We have so much fun together.
 You’ll see from our pictures that we love outdoor adventures like hiking, biking, and snow skiing.
 We enlarged our family a bit more by getting a puppy in January 2017.
 Scout is our first dog, and he’s a golden retriever-cocker spaniel mix.
 He sheds a bunch, but he is full of love and energy!

 In the Community

 My Christian faith is very important to me, and my family worships at First Baptist Church in Hickory.
 My church involvements have included singing with the sanctuary choir, teaching Sunday School to youth and young adults, leading boys in missions training, and serving on various committees and the deacon board.

-In the Hickory community, I am a member of the board of managers of the Hickory Foundation YMCA, and I believe strongly in the mission of the Y to promote healthy living, youth development, and social responsibility.
+In the Hickory community, I have been a member of the board of managers of the Hickory Foundation YMCA, and I believe strongly in the mission of the Y to promote healthy living, youth development, and social responsibility.
 Also in our community, I am an active member of F3, which stands for Fitness, Fellowship, and Faith (f3nation.com, f3hickory.com).
 F3 has greatly enriched my life, and I encourage all the men in our area to check it out!